mayankchoubey/deno-in-2-hours/README.md

 Here are the file ops, both low-level and high-level:

- - `open/openSync`: Opens a file and returns a file object
+ - Use `Deno.open/Deno.openSync` to open a file and get a file object
 ```ts
 const file=await Deno.open('/var/tmp/a.txt');
 ```
-- `create/createSync`: Creates a file if it doesn't exists or truncates if it exists, opens it, and returns a file object
+- Use `Deno.create/Deno.createSync` to create a file if it doesn't exists or truncates if it exists, opens it, and get a file object
 ```ts
 const file=await Deno.create('/var/tmp/a.txt');
 ```
- - `read/readSync`: Reads a block of data from the opened file starting from the current cursor position
+ - Use `read/readSync` to read a block of data from the opened file starting from the current cursor position
 ```ts
 const file=await Deno.open('/var/tmp/a.txt');
 const buf=new Uint8Array(1000);
 await file.read(buf); //or Deno.read(file.rid, data)
 ```
-- `write/writeSync`: Writes a block of data into the opened file starting at the cursor position
+- Use `write/writeSync` to write a block of data into the opened file starting at the cursor position
 ```ts
 const file=await Deno.open('/var/tmp/a.txt', {create:true, write:true});
 await file.write(new TextEncoder().encode('abcd')); //or Deno.write(file.rid, data);
 ```
-- `seek/seekSync`: Move the cursor by an offset from a specified cursor position.
+- Use `seek/seekSync` to move the cursor by an offset from a specified cursor position.
 There are three seek positions to offset from: Start, End, Current.
 A negative offset is required to move back.
 ```ts
 const file=await Deno.open('/var/tmp/a.txt', {create:true, write:true});
 const data=new TextEncoder().encode('abcd');